Last Updated on August 6, 2022

-The Garden of the Gods, a registered National Natural Landmark, is located in Colorado Springs CO and is completely free to visit.
+The Garden of the Gods, a registered National Natural Landmark.
+It is located in Colorado Springs CO and is completely free to visit.
 Set at the foothills of the Rocky Mountains, the main draw of the park is to marvel at the red sandstone rock formations scattered throughout.
 There are 17 different formations altogether and many different hiking trails totalling 21 miles.
-The Visitor Centre is a good place to start, you can pick up a free map which is helpful as there isn’t a huge amount of signage out on the trails.
+The Visitor Centre is a good place to start.
+You can pick up a free map which is helpful as there isn’t a huge amount of signage out on the trails.

 Garden of the Gods Hiking